Check your fireworks, police and fire crews are upping their enforcement

 He said he expects this should help cut down on fire calls, as they will be going through dozens of neighborhoods to make sure people are following the rules.

-“We’re just following the city ordinances and what we’re asked to do and make sure that everyone has a safe and enjoyable 4th of July,” said Ocadiz.
+“We’re just following the city ordinances and what we’re asked to do and make sure that everyone has a safe and enjoyable Fourth of July,” said Ocadiz.